Have Yourself a Merry Little Christmas: Composition

+Legacy

+Judy Garland's version of the song, which was also released as a single by Decca Records, became popular among United States troops serving in World War II; her performance at the Hollywood Canteen brought many soldiers to tears.
+The 1944 version of the song reached No. 27 on the Billboard charts.
+In 2007, ASCAP ranked it the third most performed Christmas song during the preceding five years that had been written by ASCAP members.
+In 2004 it finished at No. 76 in AFI's 100 Years...100 Songs rankings of the top tunes in North American cinema.

+Lyrical changes

-In 1957, when Frank Sinatra approached Martin to record the song, he asked him to revise the lyrics to promote more positive themes; he particularly pointed out the line "until then we'll have to muddle through somehow," saying "the name of my album is A Jolly Christmas.
+In 1957, when Frank Sinatra approached Martin to record the song, he asked him to revise the lyrics to promote a more uplifting theme; he particularly criticised the lyric "until then we'll have to muddle through somehow," commenting "the name of my album is A Jolly Christmas.
 Do you think you could jolly up that line for me?"
 Martin's revised lyric was "hang a shining star upon the highest bough."
 Martin made several other alterations, changing from the future tense to the present, so that the song's focus is a celebration of present happiness rather than anticipation of a better future.
 (However, Sinatra had recorded the original song's lyrics in 1948.)
 On The Judy Garland Show Christmas Special, Garland sang the song to her children Joey and Lorna Luft with Sinatra's revised lyrics.

 In 2001, Martin, occasionally active as a pianist with religious ministries since the 1980s, wrote an entirely new set of lyrics to the song with John Fricke, "Have Yourself a Blessed Little Christmas," a religious version of the secular Christmas standard.
 The song was recorded by female gospel vocalist Del Delker with Martin accompanying her on piano.

 In a 2002 interview, NewSong lead singer Michael O'Brien claimed that the line "through the years, we all will be together if the Lord allows," was part of the original song but was purged and replaced with "if the fates allow" to remove religious reference when the song was released.
 O'Brien stated that while a pastor in a California church in 1990, he had met Martin, who played piano at the church where O'Brien was serving for an evening, and the pastor was told, "That's the original way I wrote it, so I want you to sing it this way."